Julian-Robinson/blog/src/source/_posts/Hello-World-Starting-a-Blog-With-Hexo.md

 ---

 With the popularity of static site generators and the simplicity and flexibility that these bring in regards to hosting I've finally decided to start a blog!
-Read on for my experience getting a blog platform set up without worrying about hosting, security or paying for anything more than a domain name.
+Read on for my experience getting a blog platform set up without worrying about hosting or security and paying as little as possible for an online presense but without the restrictions of using a blog service.
 <!-- More -->

 The first decision was what generator to use.
 While Jekyll is almost the de facto standard it requires a Ruby environment, which I don't typically use.
 I was after something similar that could run on a stack I was familiar with - for no other reason than it was one less thing to install on my machine.
 After evaluating several options I decided to give Hexo a go.